CSherlock/fibapi/README.md

 ## Running the API

 To run the API locally, you will require *Python 3.8.x*.
-You can start the server by simply running `python runserver.py`
+Install the dependencies by running `pip install -r requirements.txt`.
+You can then start the server by simply running `python runserver.py`

 You can also build a Docker container using the provided Dockerfile by following: